AppCode: Swift execution of your bright ideas

 Integrated UI Designer

-AppCode 3 includes an integrated UI Designer that provides essential UI editor features, supports both .xib and .storyboard formats (for iOS), and works with the full component pallet supported by iOS SDK.
-Learn more »
+AppCode 3 includes an integrated UI Designer for iOS that provides essential UI editor features, supports both .xib and .storyboard formats (for iOS only), and works with the full component pallet supported by iOS SDK.

 AppCode 3 integrates with Reveal, a fantastic tool from Itty Bitty Apps that helps you debug iOS applications.
 You can now take advantage of this tool right from AppCode, including the ability to inspect view elements and hierarchies of your iOS apps in real time, use 2D and 3D visualization possibilities, and edit the view on the fly, which is a convenient way to fine-tune the interface without recompiling.
 Learn more »